dot-tsu/amazing-events/readme.md

 # Amazing Events with Vanilla JS

-["Amazing Events"](https://tsuramii.github.io/AmazingEvents_Di-Marco/html/index.html) is a responsive event page project developed for a MindHub Frontend Bootcamp.
+["Amazing Events"](https://tsu.is-a.dev/amazing-events/) is a responsive event page project developed for a MindHub Frontend Bootcamp.
 The project connects to an API to retrieve event data, if it can't, uses a local JSON.
 The page is designed to provide a user-friendly experience for browsing and searching for events.

+⚠️ Status: No further updates or improvements will be made.
+The project is now archived for reference.

 ## Technologies used